Al-Jazzazi/CLINMED_dataset/README.md

 Each CSV file contains annotated clinical or medically themed texts with rich metadata for linguistic and reasoning analysis.
 The following columns are present in the files:

-- `Text ID`: Unique identifier for each entry (e.g., row-0, row-1)
+- `Text ID`: Unique identifier for each entry (e.g., ara-test-0, ara-test-1)
-- `Text`: A complete clinical narrative, which may or may not contain an error
+- `Text`: A complete clinical notes, which may or may not contain an error
-- `Sentences`: The Text split into sentences, each with an index (e.g., 0,1,2…)
+- `Sentences`: The text split into sentences, each with an index (e.g., 0,1,2…)
 - `Error Flag`: Indicates if an error is present: 1 = error present, 0 = no error
 - `Error Sentence ID`: Index of the sentence containing the error (corresponding to Sentences); -1 if no error
 - `Error Sentence`: The sentence containing the error